I Had Afternoon Tea at The Plaza Hotel in NYC

 Pouring tea from a teapot into a tea cup.

 The Plaza serves tea from French tea company Palais des Thes.
+I usually order oolong tea or black tea with afternoon tea since it goes well with everything from savories to sweets.

 The tea menu consists mostly of blends but if you want to get any higher-end teas, you have to pay a supplement that ranges from $10 to $15.

-WHY WOULD YOU CHARGE ME $10-15 MORE WHEN I’M ALREADY PAYING $118 FOR AFTERNOON TEA???
+WHY WOULD YOU CHARGE ME $10-15 MORE WHEN I’M ALREADY PAYING OVER $110 FOR AFTERNOON TEA???
 UGH.

 Savories at The Plaza on a white tray.